High-Protein Fast Food & Fast Casual Options for GLP-1 Users

 Taco-Bell

-I was excited when I stumbled upon the Taco Bell Power Bowl menu.
-Bursting with flavor and nutrients that many fast foods tend to skimp on, these bowls are a total game-changer for anyone looking for fast food without derailing their weight loss goals.
+I was excited when I stumbled upon the Taco Bell Cantina Chicken Bowl.
+Bursting with flavor and nutrients that many fast foods skimp on, this bowl is great for anyone looking for fast food without derailing their weight loss goals.

-I can honestly say that I was pleasantly surprised with the flavor and the nutritional value of these items.
+I was pleasantly surprised with the flavor and the nutritional value of this item.

-It’s got everything: grilled chicken, seasoned rice, black beans, crisp lettuce, ripe tomatoes, cheese, and creamy guacamole.
+It’s got everything: slow-roasted chicken, seasoned rice, black beans, crisp lettuce, ripe tomatoes, cheese, guacamole, and avocado ranch sauce.

-With heaps of protein and fresh flavors, it’s a great fast-food meal to keep you going strong.
+With tasty protein and fresh flavors, it’s a great fast-food meal to keep you going.

 Surprisingly, it’s under 500 calories.